 Car Wax Reviews: Which is the Best Car Wax?

 Waxing is one of the most fundamental parts of proper car care and maintenance.
 Not least because it offers you the perfect opportunity to improve the lustre, shine and colour-depth of your car’s paintwork.
 While also adding an additional layer of protection from damaging environmental pollutants and other potential hazards like road grime or pollen.

 Unfortunately, the dizzying array of waxing products currently circulating on today’s market make the process of actually picking the best car wax notoriously difficult.
 To help you make an informed decision about which product best suits your needs, I’ve set out to review the current crop of leading waxes on the market for 2018 that you’ll find on the shelves of most automotive retailers.

 Turtle Wax’s Super-Hard Shell Wax (Paste)

 Super-Hard Shell Wax by Turtle Wax is the market-leading car wax.
 It does go on as smooth as a dream, and it does do a perfectly good (if unremarkable) job of deepening the lustre and shine of paintwork.
 But in an honest review, its ease of use where this product really falls down.
 Despite its extremely high-quality finish.
 It’s a real hassle to actually take the wax off once it’s been applied unless you’re using a mechanical buffer.

 Choose this car wax if you’re really serious about waxing and want a high-quality shine, and you don’t mind it being a little difficult to use.
-But don’t let its sterling reputation convince you to forgo something that’s just as capable, and much more accessible.
+But don’t let its sterling reputation convince you to forget something that’s just as capable, and much more accessible.

 Turtle Wax’s Carnauba Cleaner Wax (Liquid)

-Although it’s made by the same people as the Super-Hard Shell Wax reviewed above, Turtle Wax’s second most popular product is a very, very different beast: It’s an incredibly easy product to use for a start, both in terms of application and removal, and the inclusion of ever-popular carnauba wax means that it can create a decent shine too.
+Although it’s made by the same people as the Super-Hard Shell Wax reviewed above.
+Turtle Wax’s second most popular product is a very, very different beast.
+It’s an incredibly easy product to use for a start, both in terms of application and removal.
+The inclusion of ever-popular carnauba wax means that it can create a decent shine too.